asif-saad/News-Article-Dataset/README.md

 - ekattor tv has automated system to block request after some rate of request (450-550).
 - prothom alo does not allow crawling maybe (got to check again)

+- daily star bangla has no problem scrapping and crawling

+-